Ctrain68/EC2_postgres_sql_guide/README.md

    .   .bash_history  .bashrc  .config     .ipython  .jupyter    .local       .mume     .psql_history  .python_history  .sudo_as_admin_successful  .vscode-server  .xsession         key
    ..  .bash_logout   .cache   .gitconfig  .john     .landscape  .motd_shown  .profile  .pylint.d      .ssh             .viminfo                   .wget-hsts      .xsession#enable
    ```
-   I have used the ls command to show hidden files and we can see the .ssh file is in there.
+   I have used the ls -a command to show hidden files and we can see the .ssh file is in there.
    2. Create the config file in the .ssh folder
    ```
    :~$ cd .ssh